 - Risk-taking behavior

-While they can be very passionate about their work, their stubbornness can result in having a hard time listening to criticisms.
+While Virtuoso personalities can be very passionate about their work, their stubbornness can result in having a hard time listening to criticisms.
 They are often private and reserved people, and have a difficult time exhibiting empathy and emotional sensitivity toward others due to their introverted nature.

 ISTPs can become bored easily and want to jump from one project to the next.
-Their intense creativity and spontaneity can result in negative consequences from pushing the boundaries too far.
+Their intense creativity and spontaneity can only last for short periods of time.
+This intense creativity can result in pushing the boundaries too far.
+Thus, some ISTP careers to avoid would be repetitive jobs with few opportunities for multitasking and creativity.

 What about ISTP-A and ISTP-T?